The Rise of Oakwood International

 The team pursued fundraising with joint venture partners and received three bids, from GIC (Singapore Sovereign Wealth), Itochu (Japan) and Lend Lease (Australia).
 The initial choice was Lend Lease, who later sold their shares to Colony Capital.
 Oakwood would then partner with other Asia-based real estate giants including Mitsui Fudosan (Japan), Ayala Land (Philippines) and Bangkok Bank (Thailand).

 In 1996, the Oakwood International team created the Oakwood Premier brand, a luxurious new serviced apartment concept that was in demand in Asia.
-There have been 15 properties and more than 2,000 rooms designated as Oakwood Premier, and more than a billion USD has been invested in the brand.
+There have been 15 properties and more than 2,000 rooms designated as Oakwood Premier, and more than two billion USD has been invested in the brand.

 In 1999, Oakwood arrived in Europe through a new joint venture, Oakwood United Kingdom.
 The brands would continue to grow worldwide, with a focus on customer service.